pasupulaphani/node-redis-store/README.md

-# redis-store[wip]
+# simple-redis-store
-Redis store ready to scale with connection pool support
+Redis store ready to scale with node-pool support

+**This is is still in alpha**

+### Getting started

+  npm install simple-redis-store